ACCEPTING NEW CLIENTS | LOUISVILLE, KY, IN & SC

 -

-My primary lens is narrative therapy — the belief that the stories we tell about ourselves shape how we live, and that those stories can be examined and reauthored.
-I integrate ACT to help clarify your values and move toward what matters, somatic and nervous system regulation to address what your body is holding, and self-compassion practices to help you meet yourself with kindness rather than judgment.
+My primary lens is narrative therapy—the belief that the narratives we've inherited about ourselves can be examined and rewritten.
+I weave in Acceptance and Commitment Therapy (ACT) to help clarify your values and move toward what matters to you, somatic and nervous system regulation to address what your body is holding, and self-compassion practices to help you meet yourself with kindness rather than judgment.

 More peace.